 Does Homework Improve the overall quality of education?

 Yes, it does.
-And if applied the right way, each type of homework can improve the studying process, quality of knowledge, and retaining the acquired knowledge.
+And if applied the right way, case study homework can improve the studying process, quality of knowledge, and retaining the acquired knowledge.
 Homework gives the student the opportunity to devote their time to what they have gained in class, and somehow find a way to sharpen their skills on that topic.
 Normally, students will not bother about these things because the mind will not do anything without a push.
-Homework is that needed push, and it has helped students over the years in their educational pursuits.
+Domyhomework123.com is that needed push, and it has helped students over the years in their educational pursuits.